-- 3.17.1 All sewage carried by water must be disposed of by means ofto a public sewerage system or by a system for disposal such as an ISDS, which is approved by the Health Authority. - 3.17.2 If the public accommodation facility intends to discharge its sewage to an ISDS, the facility must submit plans for review and approval and obtain a permit for the ISDS from the Health Authority for that purpose. - 3.17.3 Any sewage discharge, sewer pipe leaks, spills, or backflow onto the ground, or other inappropriate release of sewage must be promptly stopped, and/or contained, and remediated.
-When a public accommodation facility fails to stop, contain, and remediate an inappropriate sewage release within four hours of the condition being discovered, the Health Authority may close the facility without notice in accordance with Section 12 of these Regulations, within four (4) hours or the facility may be subject to closure by the Health Authority. - 3.17.4 All sewage spills must be remediated in a manner that eliminates potential disease transmission, offensive odors, sewage solids, and sewage litter.
-For guidance, see Appendix C: Sewage Remediation Guidelines
+- 3.17.1 All sewage carried by water must be disposed of by means of public sewerage or by a system for disposal such as an ISDS, which is approved by the Health Authority. - 3.17.2 If the public accommodation facility intends to discharge its sewage to an ISDS, the facility must submit plans for review and approval and obtain a permit for the ISDS from the Health Authority for that purpose. - 3.17.3 Any sewage discharge, sewer pipe leaks, spills, or backflow onto the ground must be stopped and/or contained within four (4) hours or the facility may be subject to closure by the Health Authority. - 3.17.4 All sewage spills must be remediated in a manner that eliminates potential disease transmission, offensive odors, sewage solids, and sewage litter.